Why Hardwood Is a Type of Eco-Friendly Flooring

 When you install a hardwood floor in your home, you are effectively insulating it.
 What’s more, you are also minimizing the risks of heat loss during cooler seasons.

-5. Let’s Talk About What’s in Carpet
+5. Let’s Talk About What’s in Carpeting

 Carpet is another popular flooring choice.
 However, it is one of the least environmentally friendly flooring options out there!

-Synthetic carpets are also non-biodegradable.
+Synthetic carpets are also nonbiodegradable.
 Their production processes alone produce copious amounts of greenhouse gases.

 Hardwood floors are entirely free of synthetic materials.
 Furthermore, their production processes are energy-efficient and low-carbon.